open-energy-transition/open-tyndp/doc/innovation_roadmap.rst

            - align national and modelling studies on storage capacities
            - incorporate techno-economic constraints of hydrogen supply
            - improve pipelines modelling to reflect transport flexibility
      - Open-TYNDP follows the same methodology as TYNDP for hydrogen infrastructure.
-One could adapt back to PyPSA-Eur assumptions with some small modifications.
+     - One could adapt back to PyPSA-Eur assumptions with some small modifications.
+FOr example, the following features are already implemented in PyPSA-Eur:

-       **Already Implemented**

            - PyPSA-Eur distinguishes between long-term storage in salt caverns and aquifers, and short-term storage in medium or high-pressure steel tanks
            - Technical potential constraints - Underground storage capacities in salt caverns are limited based on technical potential estimations from Caglayan et al. (2020)
            - Environmental considerations - Default configuration includes only nearshore underground storage potential (within 50 km of shore) due to environmental concerns regarding highly saline brine disposal.
              However, the model offers flexibility to select from three storage types: nearshore (<50 km from sea), onshore (>50 km from sea), or offshore
            - Pipeline modeling - Endogenous optimization of methane-to-hydrogen pipeline retrofitting, hydrogen transport losses, and transport flow modeling in the pipeline network

-       **Could Be Implemented (Minor Code Extensions)**
+       The following could be implemented with minor code extensions:
            - Minimum hydrogen storage fill levels to account for working gas requirements
            - Electrolyser ramp-up and ramp-down constraints reflecting technical flexibility limits
            - Minimum run requirements for electrolysers (must-run constraints)
-       - Line packing in H2 pipelines: Could be modeled as additional storage capacity
+           - Line packing in H2 pipelines: Could be modeled as additional storage capacity While this would be hard to implement:

-       **Hard to Implement**

            - Physical hydrogen flows with pressure modeling: Full representation of pressure-dependent flow dynamics would require fundamental changes to the transport model architecture and substantially increase computational complexity
    * - 8.2 Integration of Hybrid heat pumps
          - Ensure hybrid systems are correctly sized for applications, considering peak demand scenarios
          - Ensure assumptions incorporate both economics and behavioural considerations
-     - **Already Implemented**

-       PyPSA-Eur supports hybrid heating systems as an investment option alongside standalone heat pumps, resistive heaters, and gas boilers.
+     - The current implementation supports hybrid heating systems as an investment option alongside standalone heat pumps, resistive heaters, and gas boilers.
 Various heat pump types and the calculation of the corresponding COP are included.
        Heating capacity sizing is endogenously optimized based on full-year hourly heating demand profiles, ensuring adequate capacity for peak demand periods while minimising total system costs.

-       **Not included**

-       All investment decisions are purely economics-driven based on cost optimization.
+     - In PyPSA-Eur, all investment decisions are purely economics-driven based on cost optimization.
 Behavioral considerations, such as consumer preferences are not currently incorporated.
-       Behavioral constraints could be integrated if formulated as explicit technical or policy constraints, for example, maximum deployment rates:
-       Limit annual heat pump installations to realistic adoption curves (e.g., maximum 5% annual increase in heat pump penetration per region)
+       Behavioral constraints could be integrated if formulated as explicit technical or policy constraints, for example, maximum deployment rates to limit annual heat pump installations to realistic adoption curves (e.g., maximum 5% annual increase in heat pump penetration per region)
    * - 8.3 Grid topology
          - Incorporate more detailed representation of H2 network topology that approximates physical H2 flow to ensure key H2 corridors and infrastructure are well represented
      - Detailed H2 network topology is already implemented.
+Open-TYNDP uses the TYNDP H2 topology, including Z1 and Z2 setup.
 H2 flow are represented as a linear transport model.
-Line packing could be added easily.
+     - Line packing could be added easily.
-       Physical flows including pressure drops would be harder, but possible.
+       Physical flows including pressure drops would be harder, and result in a non-linear optimisation.
        PyPSA-Eur supports administrative clustering (NUTS0 to NUTS3), allowing the network to be resolved at highly granular levels.
-Open-TYNDP uses the TYNDP H2 topology, including Z1 and Z2 setup.
    * - 8.4 Gas turbine usage and peaking unit utilisation
          - Explore dynamic operational needs of gas turbines given increasing reliance of variable renewable resources
          - Update assumptions around CH4 to H2 retrofitting projects, which have struggled to compete in current markets
-     - Open TYNDP allows for endogenous retrofitting of CH4 pipeline capacity to H2.
-       Endogenous retrofitting is also supported, to allow CH4 plants to operate instead with H2, or retrofitting of gas boilers to run with H2.
+     - Open TYNDP allows for endogenous retrofitting of CH4 plants to operate with H2, or retrofitting of gas boilers to run with H2
+     - All relevant features of already implemented
    * - 8.5 EV Modelling
          - Ensure that electricity flows follow charge/discharge cycles of EV batteries
+     - Simultaneous charging/discharging is avoided in PyPSA framework used by Open TYNDP by the use of small marginal costs.
-     - PyPSA-Eur refined Vehicle-to-Grid (V2G) dispatch capacity and temperature-dependent energy demand correction factors for EVs.
+     - PyPSA-Eur refines Vehicle-to-Grid (V2G) dispatch capacity and temperature-dependent energy demand correction factors for EVs.
+These will be incorporated in Open TYNDP during a future update.
-       Simultaneous charging/discharging is avoided in PyPSA by the use of small marginal costs.
    * - 8.6 Economic Assessment
          - incorporate economic assessment of key technologies such as Steam Methane Reformers (SMR), nuclear plants, ammonia regasification terminals which are currently represented without economic attributes
-     - Open TYNDP incorporates default capital investment and fixed and variable operation cost assumptions for all technologies
+     - Open TYNDP incorporates default capital investment and fixed and variable operation cost assumptions for all technologies based on the open-source `technology-database <https://github.com/PyPSA/technology-data>`_
+     - All relevant features of already implemented
    * - 8.7 Methane pricing structure and formation
             - Resolve pricing inconsistences between synthetic natural gas, biomethane and hydrogen
      - High consistency is assured through using open licensed databases which are checked by multiple people.
 The automated workflow guarantees same currency year and units
+     - All relevant features of already implemented
    * - 8.8 Ammonia Import costs
            - Ensure ammonia import costs reflect the entire supply chain
      - Open TYNDP includes location and capacities of European ammonia plants.
 Ammonia import prices and volumes can be configured.
        Supply chain costs can be modelled directly for all green carriers.
 See `Neumann et al. (2025) <https://www.nature.com/articles/s41467-025-60652-1>`_
+     - All relevant features of already implemented
    * - 8.9 Distinguish between hydrogen use as energy or feedstock
            - Separating hydrogen used directly as a gas from hydrogen used as a feedstock for producing synthetic fuels.
-     - H2 use for energy and feedstock purposes is already clearly distinguished in PyPSA-Eur PyPSA-Eur added a suite of technologies for methanol-to-power, reforming, and kerosene, and updated locations/capacities for ammonia plants to accurately distribute demand.
+     - H2 use for energy and feedstock purposes is already clearly distinguished in Open TYNDP which includes a suite of technologies for methanol-to-power, reforming, and kerosene, and updated locations/capacities for ammonia plants to accurately distribute demand.
+     - All relevant features of already implemented
    * - 8.10 Flexibility of heat pumps
            - Incorporate heat-pump modelling into PLEXOS to better represent flexibility, thermal inertia and heat storage
+     - Open TYNDP implements the TYNDP methodology for modelling hybrid heating
-     - PyPSA-Eur already incorporates heat pump modelling for various types of heat pumps, including the calculation of the COP
+     - PyPSA-Eur incorporates heat pump modelling for various types of heat pumps, including the calculation of the COP
            - differentiates between rural/urban, service/residential, district/individual heating
            - for district heating different types of thermal storage are modelling, including constraints on the energy-to-power ration, booster heat pumps to get to the necessary temperature level of the district heating network
            - for individual heating small thermal storage in form from water tanks is included